jiradamugonshi/UkAccidents_mrjob_EMR/README.md

 ![](Images/image3.png)

-As an output we get something like this where we see the area code, the car accident coordinates and the accidents count that occured in these coordinates.
+As an output we get something like this where we see the area code, the car accident coordinates (longitude, latitude) and the accidents count that occured in these coordinates.

 ![](Images/image4.png)